 • On the few occasions that the let-it-blow boss does show up in the workplace, ask for clear instructions.

 • Enjoy your freedom and the atmosphere of trust: it is quite cool when you run your work without direction from above.
 And make clear mutual agreements with the team about tasks that must be performed.

 • You may feel lost due to a lack of support and genuine interest.
 Seek that support from your colleagues, together.

 The best managers know how to motivate people, value everyone, and support you to get the best out of yourself.
 They work hard themselves and are sometimes hard, but always to achieve the best result.
 A good manager sets a good example and creates a positive atmosphere in the workplace.
 We all prefer the kind of ‘boss’ that employees talk positively about even after years.
 And fortunately, there are some of them around.

 But what if you do not find a good boss and have encountered only mediocre ones and you are fed up with managers anyway?
 Here is my recommendation:

 Become your own boss!

-Before you say, not for me or I do not know how, read on for just a little.
+Before you say, not for me, or I do not know how read on for just a little.
 Nowadays we have the internet, which anyone of us the possibility to start our own business even working from home.
-You just need to find the right, honest, low investment and scam free opportunity and I would like to help pointing you in the right direction.
+You just need to find the right, honest, low investment and scam-free opportunity and I would like to help point you in the right direction.
 Maybe you have heard of affiliate marketing, which recently has become one of the most popular methods of making money on the internet.
 Here is why: